Analytic Calculation of the Berry Curvature and Diagonal Born-Oppenheimer Correction for Molecular Systems in Uniform Magnetic Fields: Theory

 Since these equations must hold at all geometries, their differentiation gives the equations that determine the $\mathbf{U}^{x}$ matrix.

 Differentiating the overlap matrix in Eq.\,\eqref{cphf_S1} in the spinor representation and setting the resulting expression equal to zero gives the conditions

 and we have made use of Eq.\,\eqref{cphf_001} to arrive at Eq.\,\eqref{cphf_002}.
-For the nondiagonal elements of $\mathbf{U}^{x}$ matrix further conditions will be obtained by differentiating the virtual--occupied elements of the Fock matrix, while the diagonal elements $U^{x}_{pp}$ may be chosen freely to satisfy the conditions
+For the off-diagonal elements of the $\mathbf{U}^{x}$ matrix further conditions will be obtained by differentiating the virtual--occupied elements of the Fock matrix, while the diagonal elements $U^{x}_{pp}$ may be chosen freely to satisfy the conditions

 implying that they are determined only up to an imaginary constant (corresponding to a phase factor).

 Differentiating the virtual--occupied elements of the Fock matrix in Eq.\,\eqref{cphf_F1} and using Eq.\,\eqref{cphf_001}, we obtain